eosrio/hyperion-docs/docs/docker.md

 ## RUN
 Inside the `docker` folder you will find everything you need to run Hyperion Docker.

-First of all, you need to generate Hyperion configuration files.
+First of all, you need to generate the Hyperion configuration files.
 To do that, from the `docker` folder, run `generate-config.sh` located inside the `scripts` folder.
 You will have to pass an identifier and a name to the chain you will run.
 Example:
 ```
 ./scripts/generate-config.sh --chain eos --chain-name "EOS Testnet"
 ```